 Baking Soda, the Personal Care All-Rounder

-We mostly associate baking soda (or bicarbonate of soda where I’m from) with its culinary uses or as a household cleaner.
-But it’s also a versatile cosmetic item, especially for men.
+We mostly associate baking soda (or bicarbonate of soda) with its culinary uses or as a household cleaner.
+But it’s also a versatile cosmetic ingredient, especially for men.

-I’m very particular about personal hygiene and caring for my skin.
-But I don’t like to spend more than I have to on toiletries, nor have more than I need—they take up space and eventually expire, landing in the bin.
+I’m meticulous when it comes to personal care.
+But I don’t like spending more than I have to on toiletries, nor having more than I need; they take up space and eventually expire, landing in the trash.

-That’s why baking soda has been part of my regular personal hygiene and grooming regimen for many years.
+I take the view that ingredients safe to eat are generally safe on the skin.
+That’s why baking soda has been part of my regular personal hygiene and grooming routine for many years.

 Baking Soda for Skin Care